 Southie property owners love living in Southie!
 The huge demand for real estate and its increasing value is evident in its continued growth.
 If you’re looking for beachfront property, find it here in South Boston in nearby Castle Island.
 There are several multi-unit investment opportunities here as well.

 If you want to purchase a property on the Charles River, explore Brighton.
 You can find studios, homes with one or more bedrooms, units with more than one full bath, townhouses, multi-unit, and detached homes.
 There is also some new construction in Brighton.
 Boston Landing has acreage containing numerous businesses and research facilities.
 Due to its popularity and relative affordability, housing availability here is short-lived.

 Where to Start

-There are so many wonderful listings on the map and so many details to navigate before buying a home!
-Which neighborhood has best fits your lifestyle?
-Do you know all of your options for home loans, lenders, and home mortgage rates?
-How much house can you afford?
+There are so many wonderful real estate options in Boston and so many details to navigate before buying a home!
+Which area is the best fit for your lifestyle?
+Do you know all your options for home loans, lenders, and home mortgage rates?
+How much can you afford?
 How do you negotiate with home sellers?
-If you buy land for your home, who are the best home builders?
-Are some industry terms such as escrow confusing?
+How do you navigate the competitive and rapidly evolving housing market in Boston?
 We can help you make the right decision based on the right information and years of experience helping buyers find Boston homes they love.

 Start with the map search feature on this page.
-It will show you all homes available and let you refine based on criteria such as lot size, baths, or homes ranging from low to high list price.
+It will show you all homes available and let you refine based on criteria such as neighborhood, bedroom count, cost, amenities and more.
 Our save search feature sends you email updates on new listings you may be interested in that match your search criteria.
 Then use the mortgage calculator to estimate your costs.
 Once you find a property you love, simply fill out the contact form on the listing or give us a call, A Boston Pads real estate professional will be ready to help you.